hilleer/vscode-yaml-plus-json/README.md

 ## Config

-All configurations should can be defined in `yaml-plus-json`.
+All configurations set in the root-object `yaml-plus-json`.

 | id                    | description                                                                                                               | type    | default   | example    |
 |-----------------------|---------------------------------------------------------------------------------------------------------------------------|---------|-----------|------------|